-Earlier this week, Columbia Sportswear launched Omni-Heat™ Black Dot technology.
-The new gear follows a long history of humans innovating clever ways to stay warm outside—but it’s never been done like this.
+In March, Columbia Sportswear launched Omni-Heat™ Black Dot technology which was named as one of the "100 Greatest Innovations of 2020" by Popular Science.
+The new gear follows a long history of humans innovating clever ways to stay warm outside—but it's never been done like this.

 Thousands of years ago, our ancestors crafted primitive capes out of wolverine fur to keep warm in the winter—there weren’t a lot of options, after all, for Paleolithic winter apparel.